mysql database is the system database. It

 The server uses the

-table to store binary log information for MySQL Cluster
+table to store binary log information for NDB Cluster

 Section 18.6.4, “NDB Cluster Replication Schema and Tables”.